Careers360 Logo

 Synapse:

-• There are two kinds of synapses-electrical synapse and chemical synapse.
+• There are two kinds of synapses-electrical synapses and chemical synapses.

 Q6.
-Give a brief account of Mechanism of synaptic transmission.
+Give a brief account of the Mechanism of synaptic transmission.

 Answer: